cfstras/cfmedias/doc/playback.md

 Mathematically, a song is just a point in the n-dimensional room of properties.
 Viewing it as a room where the genres are the dimensions (so just a different [basis](http://en.wikipedia.org/wiki/Basis_%28linear_algebra%29)), we can assign it coordinates in that space.
-If we have the mappings from our genres to their properties, using a little geometry, we can derive a songs properties by transforming the (genre,value) tuples to the (property,value) base.
+If we have the mappings from our genres to their properties, using a little geometry, we can derive a songs properties by transforming the (genre,value) tuples to the (property,value) basis.

 The number of dimensions is rather infinite, let's limit it to the number of genres a user listens to.

 ### What now?
-So now that we have every song assigned a vector in our genre-base, we can calculate the songs properties and also know, which tags (= genres) other users would assign to such a song.
+So now that we have every song assigned a vector in our genre-basis, we can calculate the songs properties and also know, which tags (= genres) other users would assign to such a song.

 Using the data we gain about the song from the user, we can construct and correct the genres position in the property-room,